 Then, a business opportunity sprang up in Southern California.
 This coincided with a few changes we experienced in traveling full time in a tiny home: We were outgrowing our space.
 We became tired of travel days — the hitching and unhitching, and the heavy, slow tow of hauling a rig.
 And we needed better flow.
 One other thing: We think that there is a time frame that works better for traveling full time with kids.
 We reached that limit when our daughter turned eight.
 We sold the camper and rented a flat in Redondo Beach, California.
 We are now engaged in a different kind of immersive travel, one of extended stay.
 We know not what is next.
 We believe in honoring the experience.

 But we are not unique.
-There are lots of other folks doing the same — downsizing, traveling, unschooling, finding meaning in their lives, living modestly — many of whom are documenting their journeys.
+There are lots of other folks doing the same — downsizing, traveling, not-schooling, learning naturally, finding meaning in their lives, living modestly — many of whom are documenting their journeys.
 Most people, however, are not documenting their journeys.
-Most folks that we meet and have met along the way — particularly American RVers, who have been living this way for eons, or other uschoolers — do so quietly, yet remain well versed in the ways of modest living, fearless travel, introspection and adventure.
+Most folks that we meet and have met along the way — particularly American RVers, who have been living this way for eons, other unschoolers, voyagers — do so quietly, yet remain well versed in the ways of modest living, fearless travel, introspection and adventure.
 For our own sake, and for the benefit of family and friends who want to adventure with us, we document our untethered journey here.

 What we know is that it takes following your heart, having courage, not engaging with fear, keeping an open mind, as well as a little research and planning to live a life untethered.
 We are often asked about what it’s really like traveling full time or living tiny or just going with the flow.
+People say to us that we make it look easy.
 It is not for everyone; many people simply maintain a constant need to know what is coming next in life.
 We know that it has its challenges, but overall it is wonderful, incredibly fulfilling and wholly enriching.
 We are a stronger family because of it.
 We hope that everyone is able to travel for awhile unhindered at some point in his or her life, or is able to enjoy the freedom that comes from living a more modest life.
 And we hope that you are along for the ride.

 Scot likes databases, cheese, tater tots and hush puppies.
 He is a photographer, craft beer lover and Grill Master.
 He first hacked Lemonade Stand on a Commodore Pet at age 8.
 He actively celebrates Festivus.
 He’s a lover, not a fighter and is currently listening to classic rock and Mötley Crüe.
 He is also the founder of Rumspeed: Pressing all the words from his home office in California.
 He believes you should be nice to people and do what you love.